Theology

 • THEO 271 Anti-Semitism

-Lastly, students will complete nine credits of Theology electives.
-Electives can include the courses listed in prior sections, but some additional examples include:
+Curriculum includes nine credits of Theology electives.
+Electives may be selected from the courses listed in prior sections, but some additional examples are:

 • THEO 220 Jesus the Christ